Skip to content

 • All patients need a cystic fibrosis pulmonary consult (unless on Rogers Pulmonary if attending specializes in CF).
 FYI there is no fellow so don’t worry when you have to page an attending

-• All CF pts are placed on contact precautions
+• All CF pts are placed on contact precautions no matter the indication for their hospitalization

 • Antibiotics

-• If they were recently admitted and improved on that antibiotic regimen, it is usually a good empiric choice.
+• Check CF notes, recent hospitalizations, culture data (e.g. MRSA, MSSA, Pseudomonas) o - If they were recently admitted and improved on that antibiotic regimen, it is usually a good empiric choice.
 CF team will ultimately guide regimen

-• Continue tobramycin nebs (if on that month) and MWF Azithromycin unless otherwise contraindicated if they are on these therapies at home
+• Continue tobramycin nebs (if on that month) and MWF azithromycin unless otherwise contraindicated if they are on these therapies at home

 • Airway/sputum clearance

-• Albuterol nebs, pulmozyme (if on at home), hypertonic saline (if on at home), Vest, positive end expiratory pressure valve (PEP, ex: Flutter, Acapella), chest percussive devices (the wand) as last choice (not as effective)
+• Albuterol nebs, pulmozyme (if on at home), hypertonic saline (if on at home), Vest, positive end expiratory pressure valve (PEP, e.g. Flutter, Acapella), chest percussive devices (the wand) as last choice (not as effective)

 • Nutrition/GI

-• Pancreatic enzymes (most pts are on them), order at bedside for pt administration
+• Pancreatic enzymes (most are on them), order at bedside for pt administration o Always continue ADEK vitamins

 • Daily to 3 times a week weight checks